favourabdullahi/CI-CD-pipeline-lint-test/README.md

-SET UP GITHUB ACTIONS CI/CD PIPELINE (LINT + TEST)
+SET UP GitHub ACTIONS CI/CD PIPELINE (LINT + TEST)

-Purpose: CI/CD Pipeline with github Actions for a forex landing page.html.
+Purpose: CI/CD Pipeline with github Actions for a forex landing page.HTML.
 This project demonstrates a basic DevSecOps CI/CD pipeline using GitHub Actions.
-The pipeline is configured to automatically lint and test a html application upon every push and pull request to the main branch.
+The pipeline is configured to automatically lint and test a HMTL application upon every push and pull request to the main branch.
 This ensures code quality and health before merging.

 List of key learning goals.
 Example: